 Example: My remedy to stress has always been time management and rest.
-I’m well aware that I can’t always avoid being stress.
+I’m well aware that I can’t always avoid stress.
 When it’s in my power, though, I take care to manage my time and break down assignments into smaller jobs with rests in between.
-For example, while I was in school, I was assign to write three essays in one day.
+For example, while I was in school, I assign to write three essays in one day.
 It was particularly challenging because I had an exam the next day.
 However, using time management was quite beneficial to me.

 22. How do you form bonds with your team’s other members?